hylee1rt/nba_final/index.md

 <img width="1800" alt="Untitled" src="https://user-images.githubusercontent.com/66886936/118307017-2274e380-b4b8-11eb-8dff-2426d98f58b4.png">

 The first visualization we created was a correlation matrix with each of the potential variables of interest.
-Specifically, we examined the “pick” variable and its relationship with the other variables and in particular, noticed strong correlations between the order in the draft that the player was selected and that player's first year per-game statistics.
-In the case of our data, a negative correlation with pick means that the players drafted earlier outperformed the players that were picked later in the draft.
-We honed in on the negative correlations for points per game, rebounds per game, and assists per game, and examined these variables through a variety of other visualizations.
+Specifically, we examined the pick (pk) variable and its relationship with the other variables.
+We noticed strong correlations between the order in the draft that the player was selected and that player’s first year statistics.
+In the case of our data, a negative correlation with pick (pk) means that the players drafted earlier outperformed the players that were picked later in the draft.
+We honed in on the negative correlations for points per game (PPG), total rebounds (RPG), and total assists (APG), and examined these variables through a variety of other visualizations.

 <img width="600" alt="nbaheatmap (1)" src="https://user-images.githubusercontent.com/66886936/118308107-91067100-b4b9-11eb-9016-5275b6d9c236.png">

 In order to examine the average performance of each draft pick over the last eleven years, we created a line graph of important per-game statistics.
 The draft pick number is shown on the x-axis and the y-axis displays the average per-game value for each statistic.
-We chose to take a deeper look into points-per-game, rebounds-per-game, and assists-per-game, as these stats are often regarded as the most important and because from our correlation matrix, we have pinpointed these variables to have relatively strong negative correlations with the ‘pick’ variable.
+We chose to take a deeper look into points-per-game (PPG), rebounds-per-game (RPG), and assists-per-game (APG), as these stats are often regarded as the most important.
+Additionally, our correlation matrix showed that these variables have relatively strong negative correlations with the ‘pick’ variable.
 We can see that earlier picks generally outperform later picks, and in every case, the first round picks display significantly higher statistics.

 <img width="800" alt="Dashboard 3 (4)" src="https://user-images.githubusercontent.com/66886936/118309382-2eae7000-b4bb-11eb-918c-9d1df4d53e14.png">